tencentyun/intlcloud-documents/yehe_doc/中间件与通信/移动推送/操作指南/推送管理/消息回撤_intl_en.md

 ## Overview

-- Message termination: Terminates all offline messages within the offline storage period of the task.
+- Message termination: terminates all offline messages within the offline storage period of the task.
-- Message recall: Terminates the current message and makes it disappear from the notification center on devices where it has arrived but has not been clicked.
+- Message recall: terminates the current message and makes it disappear from the notification center on devices where it has arrived but has not been clicked.
 A recall is imperceptible to users.
-- Message override: Terminates the current message and overrides it with a new one.
+- Message override: terminates the current message and overrides it with a new one.
 After a successful override, only the new message will be displayed in the device notification center.
 - Scheduled task cancellation: Cancels a scheduled task that has not yet been scheduled.
 After successful cancellation, the scheduled push task will not be delivered any more.

 ## Use Limits